 Tacrolimus and pimecrolimus for atopic eczema

-- The National Institute for Health and Clinical Excellence (NICE) has recommended that topical pimecrolimus and tacrolimus are options for atopic eczema not controlled by maximal topical corticosteroid treatment or if there is a risk of important corticosteroid side-effects (particularly skin atrophy).
+- The National Institute for Health and Care Excellence (NICE) has recommended that topical pimecrolimus and tacrolimus are options for atopic eczema not controlled by maximal topical corticosteroid treatment or if there is a risk of important corticosteroid side-effects (particularly skin atrophy).

 - Topical pimecrolimus is recommended for moderate atopic eczema on the face and neck of children aged 2-16 years.

 - However, a Cochrane review concluded that topical pimecrolimus is less effective than moderate and potent corticosteroids and 0.1% tacrolimus and that the therapeutic role of topical pimecrolimus is uncertain due to the absence of key comparisons with mild corticosteroids.

 - Topical tacrolimus is recommended for moderate-to-severe atopic eczema in adults and children aged over 2 years.

 Referral for specialist dermatological advice is recommended for children with atopic eczema if:

 - The diagnosis is, or has become, uncertain.